redis/redis-doc/docs/data-types/lists.md

 ﻿---
-title: "Redis Strings"
+title: "Redis Lists"
 linkTitle: "Lists"
 weight: 3
 description: >
     Introduction to Redis Lists
 ---

 Redis lists are lists of string values.
-Redis lists are frequenty used to:
+Redis lists are frequently used to:

 * implement stacks and queues.
 * build queue management for background worker systems.